approov/quickstart-xamarin-httpclient/REFERENCE.md

 # Reference
-This provides a reference for all of the static methods defined in `ApproovHttpClient` and the platform specific subclasses, `IosApproovHttpClient` and `AndroidApproovHttpClient`.
+Both iOS and Android applications can access the Approov SDK enabled API by using the static methods defined in the `ApproovService` class.
+The `ApproovService` class subclasses `ApproovHttpClient` which is a subclass of `HttpClient`.
+This provides a reference for all of the static methods defined in both `ApproovHttpClient` and `ApproovService`.
 These are available if you import:

 ```C#
 using Approov;